 Welcome to the JTIC Fund Tool Lending Library!

-We’re grateful that you’ve taken an interest in our work and we look forward to supporting you in your learning journey around non-extractive investing.
-Our library contains a suite of tools that are intended to help as you evaluate what kind of policies, processes, and materials you need to develop or evolve your approach to doing finance through a Just Transition lens.
+We’re grateful that you’ve taken an interest in our resources and look forward to supporting you in your learning journey around non-extractive investing.
+Our library contains a suite of tools that are shared in the spirit of transparency and co-learning purposes in community as you evaluate what kind of policies, processes, and materials you need to develop or evolve to better your approach to doing finance through a Just Transition lens.

-Fill out our intake form and someone from our team will follow up with next steps about how to access the tools, which include:
+To access the resources in the Tool Lending Library, please fill out our our intake form and someone from our team will follow up with next steps about how to access the tools, which include:

 The JTIC Fund Investment Policy Statement (IPS):